bmeurant/technical-docs/software-architecture/security/authentication.md

 ### API Key Authentication

-A simpler form of authentication, typically used for identifying calling applications rather than end-users.
-*   **Mechanism:** A unique, secret key is provided with each request to identify the client application.
-*   **Considerations:** Less secure for user authentication due to lack of user-specific context.
-Best for service-to-service communication, [[rate-limiting|rate limiting]], or identifying public API consumers.
+This is a simple authentication method where the client provides a unique secret key with each request to identify itself.
+It is typically used to identify a calling application rather than a specific end-user.
+While simple, it is less secure than token-based methods for user authentication.

+For a detailed guide on use cases and critical security best practices like generation, storage, and rotation, see the **[[api-keys-and-management|API Keys and Management]]** page.

 #### Example
-API keys can be sent in various ways, but a custom HTTP header is common and clean.
+API keys are best sent in a custom HTTP header.

 **Using a custom header (recommended):**
 ```http